Edgar-Donk/tkinter.ttk.style/README.md

 ```
 When using a numpy function the interpolation function lerp is easy to follow, however it may not always be so easy to set all the
 information as numpy arrays.
 For the small sizes we are using the advantages of numpy are not so obvios, therefore I will be
-illustrating with a different function.
+using a different function.
 ```
-def LerpColour(c1,c2,t):
+def LerpColour(c1,c2,t): # suitable for RGB
     return (int(c1[0]+(c2[0]-c1[0])*t),int(c1[1]+(c2[1]-c1[1])*t),
             int(c1[2]+(c2[2]-c1[2])*t))
 ```
-The function is much as the numpy function, except that the rgb components are treated separately.
+The function is similar to the numpy function, except that the rgb components are treated separately.
 The line gradient now becomes:-
 ```
 for i in range(steps):
     idraw.line([x0, y0+i, x0+wi, y0+i], fill=LerpColour(from_colour,to_colour,i/(steps-1))
 ```
-All the component differences being handled in our function - much simpler.
+All the component differences are being handled in our function - much simpler.

 Using the same principal of linear interpolation we can create a more two dimensional look by using a rectangle or an ellipse,
 remembering to make allowance for the fact that the figure has width as well as height.
+This gives the apperance of a radial gradent.
+The figure can be drawn off centre alowing us to create a more realistic highlight.
+Using points we can also create a radial gradient,
+make the ellipse larger than the required gradient enclosing rectangle - this creates corners that are filled with the starting colour
+and the rest having a gradient with mainly the finishing colour.

   ### 08.4 Replicating the Widget Images